joshualoehr/hyde/about.md

 title: About
 ---

 Hi there!
 My name is Josh Loehr, and I made this website to showcase myself, my work, and my interests.
-Consider it like the ultra deluxe extended version of my résumé (if you just want the trim and slim version, find it [here](https://joshualoehr.github.io/public/Joshua_Loehr_Resume_2018.pdf)).
+Consider it like the ultra deluxe version of my résumé (if you just want the trim and slim version, you can find it on the sidebar).
 Here's what you can find on this page:

  - [Background](https://joshualoehr.github.io/about#background)
  - [Research](https://joshualoehr.github.io/about#research)